 9. debt incurred through larceny, embezzlement, fraud, or “willful and reckless acts”

 10. any debts that are not your own

 Student loan debts are almost – but not entirely – impossible to discharge.
 To discharge student loan debt, you must demonstrate to the bankruptcy court that paying the debt will impose an undue hardship on you and your dependents.

 You must file a “Complaint to Determine Dischargeability” with the bankruptcy court, and then prove to the court that paying your student loan will create an undue hardship.
-If paying your student loan debt will create a hardship, discuss the matter with your bankruptcy attorney.
+If paying your student loan debt will create a hardship, discuss the matter with your Oklahoma City attorney.